-Background: From last few decades, nanoparticles have witnessed breakthroughs in the treatment of neurological
+Background: Form last few decades, nanoparticles have witnessed breakthroughs in the treatment of

-Methods: A strategical literature search was performed on a various bibliographic database such as Scopus,
+Methods: A strategical literature search was performed on various bibliographic databases such as Scopus,

-PubMed, SciFinder, Google Scholar, Medline, Google patent, Derwent Innovation, and Orbit Intelligence for retrieval
+PubMed, SciFinder, Google Scholar, Medline, Google Patent, Derwent Innovation, and Orbit Intelligence for retrieval

-of peerreviewed

-articles and patents on regulatory issues and toxicity of nanoparticles in neuronal disorders over the past four decades
+of peer-reviewed articles and patents on regulatory issues and toxicity of nanoparticles in neuronal disorders

-or so.
-The relevant hits of articles and patents were analyzed and citation search for the relevant documents was carried
+for last decade.
+The relevant hits of articles and patents were analyzed, and citation search for the relevant

-for the central nervous system, they can also manifest neurotoxic effects due to cell necrosis, a generation of free radicals,
+of application for the central nervous system, they can also manifest neurotoxic effects due to cell necrosis, generation